-Supporting children and young people with Medical Needs
+Supporting Students with Medical Needs

-LPW's policy is to support children and young people to attend school and sessions should they have a medical condition.
-LPW willtherefore support the administration of short and long term medication and medical techniques wherethis is necessary for the child or young person to continue to be educated at school and/or supported by our staff.
-LPW will also put in place procedures to deal with emergency medical needs.
+The Organisation's policy is to support Students to attend the [Client descriptor] who have a medical condition.
+The Organisation will therefore support the administration of short- and long-term medication and medical techniques where this is necessary for Students to continue to be educated at the Organisation.
+The [Client descriptor] will also put in place procedures to deal with emergency medical needs.

-LPW will establish procedures to ensure that all concerned, staff, parents, children and young people and, where relevant, health professionals are aware of the child or young person's condition and what steps have been agreed either to manage the condition on a daily basis or to be implemented in case of an emergency.
+The Organisation will establish procedures to ensure that all concerned, staff, parents, Students and, where relevant, health professionals are aware of the student's condition and what steps have been agreed either to manage the condition on a daily basis or to be implemented in case of an emergency.